 Requesting a Change of Venue in a Criminal Case in Utah

 In criminal cases, the “venue” simply refers to the location where the trial and other hearings will be held.
 Rule 18 of the Federal Rules of Criminal Procedure provides that “the government must prosecute an offense in a district where the offense was committed,” and that “the court must set the place of trial within the district with due regard for the convenience of the defendant, any victim, and the witnesses, and the prompt administration of justice.”
 While venue selection isn’t up to the defendant, the defendant can seek a change of venue under certain circumstances.
-In this article, Salt Lake City criminal defense attorney Darwin Overson will explain when and why a change of venue might be appropriate, and how the process works in Utah.
+In this article, Salt Lake City criminal defense lawyer Darwin Overson will explain when and why a change of venue might be appropriate, and how the process works in Utah.

 Different Types of Criminal Courts in Utah